 Defensive tactics every woman needs to know are taught at the Elkhart County Sheriff’s Office.

 Det.
 Norma Alber instructs students both in classroom and gymnasium settings.
-The 12-hour course is broken into four nights of classes, and taught in the training room of the new law enforcement center, 26861 C.R.
-26 (building is closest to the entrance).
+The 12-hour course is broken into four nights of classes, spanning two weeks.

 Participants must attend all four courses in order to complete the course.